katefennelly/katefennelly.github.io/Enhancement1/README.md

 # Enhancement 1 README

-In this folder, it shows the original file that the enhancements were added to, SlideShow.java.
+For this initial enhancement, I improved my artifact by converting it from a Java program used on Windows into an Android application with the equivalent details and information included.

-Also in this folder will show the first iteration of the Android app, where it mimicks the java program.
+Enhancement 1 code is in this folder